kmzbrnoI/wsm-web/index.md

 title: Home
 ---

-Wsm – A Wireless Speedmeter is a model railroad car which measures speed of a train and transmits it via Bluetooth.
-It is fully opensource and openhardware.
+*WSM – A Wireless Speedometer* is a model railroad car which measures speed of a train and transmits it via Bluetooth.
+It is developed as a fully opensource and openhardware project.
 This page contains basic info about the project.

 ![Photo of a WSM](/assets/img/wsm-3d.jpg)
 *Photo of a WSM.*